Skip to content

 9.4.

-Following any Customer Personal Data Breach, the parties will coordinate with each other to investigate the matter.
-Supplier will provide all reasonable cooperation with Customer in Customer’s handling of the matter, including:
+Without undue delay upon becoming aware of any suspected or actual Customer Personal Data Breach, Supplier will cooperate with Customer and its affiliates to investigate, mitigate, and remediate the matter.
+Supplier will provide all reasonable cooperation with Customer in Customer’s handling of the matter and take reasonable commercial steps as directed by Customer, including:

-e) taking reasonable and prompt steps to mitigate the effects and to minimize any damage resulting from the Customer Personal Data Breach.
+5. taking reasonable and prompt steps to mitigate the effects and to minimise any damage resulting from the Customer Personal Data Breach.

 9.5.